vlandaberry/Kmean/README.md

 This repository contains a kmean function programmed in R:

-With this function you can calculate the centers and obtain the data classification in clusters using k-means method.
+- With this function you can calculate the centers and obtain the data classification in clusters using k-means method.
+The full code is in **fullfunction.R**

 - Codes on K-means using the R function kmeans based on the book  "Practical Guide To Cluster Analysis in R, Unsupervised Machine Learning",  author:Alboukadel Kassambara.
 The file with the code is **Tutorial.R** and the md file is **Tutorial.md**

--Exercises solutions in the Excercises folder.
+- Exercises solutions in the Excercises folder.

 - Real data analysis using k-means algortihm.